-Communication Degree Program (M.S.)
+Communication Degree Program

+(Master of Science)

 The Master of Science (M.S.)
 Degree in Communication offers advanced-level practitioner-oriented study in two emphasis areas: Corporate Communication and Mass Communication.
 Both emphases provide an advanced understanding of how communication effectiveness may be enhanced in a wide variety of contexts.